ajrod124/Ballistic/README.md

 3. Select cloned repo destination as root directory for project
 4. Make sure all 5 projects are checked and click "Finish"
 5. For each project...
-  a.
-Right click the project in the side bar and Configure > Convert to Gradle project
+..1.
+Right click the project in the side bar and Configure > Convert to Gradle project ..2.
-  b.
 Right click the project in the side bar and Gradle > Refresh all

 ## Testing